 English Research Labs

-Research labs are ways for students to get involved with English-related projects outside the traditional essay.
+English Research Labs offer a rich opportunity for students to get involved with English-related projects outside the traditional essay.
 Think podcasts and publishing.
 Think green.
 Think archives and beyond.
 There are currently three active Research Labs: Contemporary Literary Publishing, Environmental Humanities, and Black Studies.
+We also invite groups of students interested in pursuing a research area or agenda not currently covered to collaborate and propose a new Lab (see below)

 For more information, please see the corresponding Lab page under "Related."
 To get involved, reach out to the Writing and Research Advisors: